The volcano erupts in the Pacific, West Coast under tsunami advice - ExBulletin

 The volcano is located about 64 kilometers (40 miles) north of the capital, Nukualofa.
 In late 2014 and early 2015, a series of eruptions in the area created a small new island and disrupted international air travel in the Pacific archipelago for several days.

+Prior to an eruption, there is generally an increase in small local earthquakes in the volcano, but depending on how far it is from the ground, this may not be felt by residents along the coastline, Schwaiger said.

+In 2019, Tonga lost internet access for almost two weeks when the same fiber optic cable was disconnected.
+The director of the local cable company said at the time that a large ship may have cut the cable by dragging an anchor.
+Until restricted satellite access was restored, people could not even make international calls.

-Associated Press writers Mari Yamaguchi in Tokyo and Fili Sagapolutele in Pago Pago, American Samoa, contributed to this report.
+Associated Press writers Jennifer McDermott in Providence, Rhode Island, Frank Bajak in Boston, Mari Yamaguchi in Tokyo, and Fili Sagapolutele in Pago Pago, American Samoa, contributed to this report.

 Sources